 U. S. Citizen once all requirements for citizenship are completed.
 The Chamber further asks that the burden of compliance for businesses large and small be reasonable and manageable.

-The following are legislative positions of the Greater Dalton Chamber of Commerce taken during the 2013 Georgia General Assembly:
+State Issues: The following are legislative positions of the Greater Dalton Chamber of Commerce taken during the 2013 Georgia General Assembly:

 Support HB 2: which relates to a sales tax on title fees.
 This legislation would allow businesses and individuals to deduct this fee on their income taxes.